 Another focus of the LNS is to characterize the set of news providers from which individuals obtain local news.
-The LNS focuses on the following five provider types: printed newspapers, television, radio, social media (such as Facebook, YouTube, and Snapchat), and online media.12 After introducing the different providers that are potentially available to the respondents, the survey asks some qualitative questions about how intensively each provider is used.
-In particular, the LNS asks the following question: How often do you get local news and information from ...? and the provider types which are provided in randomized order.
+The LNS focuses on the following five provider types: printed newspapers, television, radio, social media (such as Facebook, YouTube, and Snapchat), and online media.17 After introducing the different providers that are potentially available to the respondents, the survey asks some qualitative questions about how intensively each provider is used.
+In particular, the LNS asks the following question: How often do you get local news and information from ...? and the provider types are given in randomized order.
 The survey captures the responses as categorical variables that are measured on a four-point Likert scale.
 The four categories have a natural ordering and are often, sometimes, hardly ever, never.
-Again the question lacks the cardinality of quantitative time use questions, but is easier to answer for the individuals who participate in the survey, as we discussed in detail above.
+As we discuss in detail below, we need to assume in estimation that the underlying scaling of these variables is comparable among individuals who take the survey.
+Again, the question lacks the cardinality of quantitative time-use questions, but is easier to answer for the individuals who participate in the survey, as we discussed in detail above.